AI-REDGIO-5-0/AIREDGIO_image_color_count/README.md

 Execute the script.

-The script will read the images contained in the folder specified in `input_folder` and for each of them it will produce in `output_folder` a JSON file containing the absolute and percentual frequency for each colour.
+The script will read the images contained in the folder specified in `input_folder` and for each of them it will produce in `output_folder` a JSON file containing the absolute and relative frequency for each colour.
 It will also generate an hystogram for each image with the colours' occurrences.
-If a threshold is defined, only the hystograms related to the colours whose percentual frequency is above it will be displayed.
+If a threshold is defined, only the hystograms related to the colours whose relative frequency is above it will be displayed.